 How many of you out there have a tough time satisfying the taste buds of foodies who are picky eaters?
 Well my mother was one of them my dad was an absolute foodie and I on the other hand was an extremely picky eater who loved all kinds of kebab and fried items.
 So the poor woman always had this juggling act that she would need to pull in order to make sure that everyone was fed come meal time.
 Hence in this blog post Ill share with you an easy recipe for kebabs which turn out to be delicious as well as less time consuming.

 Her recipe was not only less time consuming but it has very little ingredients in it as well.
 I make it for my family all the time now and it is honestly a life savor when you don’t know what to make 😅.

 Ever since I have developed an allergy to dairy and eggs, life has been far from what you could call normal.
 So its always an challenge to make something that I can also eat along with the rest of my family.
-This Kebab recipe of my mum had egg as a binding agent that she would whisk in but that would not be possible for me.
+This Kebab recipe of my mum had an egg as a binding agent that she would whisk in but that would not be possible for me.
 Hence I recreated her recipe by not adding eggs.

 I am happy to report that not only did it not break while frying but it also turned out so good that my family wolfed it all down with no complaints what so ever.
-Therefore this recipe is dairy free and also suitable for egg allergy sufferers.

 A complete win-win for everyone.

-Ways to serve Chicken Tava Kebab
+Ways to serve Chicken Tava Kebab:

 - As an appetizer